-The modern day definition of a Blue Moon is when there are 2 full moons in one Month.
-A full moon occurs roughly every 29.5 days and on the rare occasions when the full moon falls at the very beginning of a month there is a good chance a Blue Moon will occur at the end of the month.
-According to this definition the next blue moon will occur on July 31, 2015.
+The modern day definition of a Blue Moon is when there are 2 Full Moons in one Month.
+A Full Moon occurs roughly every 29.5 days and on the rare occasions when the Full Moon falls at the very beginning of a month there is a good chance a Blue Moon will occur at the end of the month.
+According to this definition the next Blue Moon will occur on January 31, 2018.

 Depending on the exact time of the Blue Moon it is possible that some places in the world don't technicly have a Blue Moon.
 As an example the Blue Moon on August 31, 2012 occured exactly at 13:58 UT.
 The Blue Moon will occur on August 31 for South America, North America, Europe, Africa, Asia, India, and Austrialia but New Zealand will just miss out.
 For New Zealand the Full Moon occurs just past mid-night on September 1st.
 For exact times of the Full and Blue Moons see the Full Moon Calendar.